Elinor Florence, Author

 Scottish Scran: Bacon Butty

 If you prefer a lighter breakfast, there’s always a Bacon Butty, the term for sandwich.
 That’s either a bun or two slices of bread stuffed with sizzling hot bacon.
-My husband ran across the street from our Glasgow hotel one morning to grab a coffee, and found the grill in the coffee shop sizzling with pounds and pounds of bacon, while a lineup of people waited for their Bacon Butties To Go!
+My husband ran across the street from our Glasgow hotel one morning to grab a coffee, and found the coffee shop grill sizzling with loads of bacon, while a lineup of people waited for their Bacon Butties To Go!

 * * * * *